cmake-js/cmake-js/README.md

                                                                        [boolean]
   --CD                   Custom argument passed to CMake in format:
                          -D<your-arg-here>                              [string]
   -i, --silent           Prevents CMake.js to print to the stdio       [boolean] -O, --out              Specify the output directory to compile to, default is
                          projectRoot/build                              [string]
+                         projectRoot/build                              [string]
 ```